playgrdstar/quaintitative/_posts/2021-01-17-generate_butterfly.md

 As I work in a finance field, dabble in data science, and love both illustration and generative art, these commonalities never fail to amaze me.

-More on this subject another day, but for now, a tutorial on how to a visualisation using three.js and the Lorenz equation.
+More on this subject another day, but for now, a tutorial on how to do a visualisation using three.js and the Lorenz equation.

 Edward Lorenz, developed the equation while modelling the weather, and is also credited with the ‘butterfly effect’ - which is basically an insight into how small changes in nature can have huge consequences.

 > Does the flap of a butterfly’s wings in Brazil set off a tornado in Texas?  - Title of Edward Lorenz’s 1972 paper

+These are all related to this concept of 'Strange Attractors', of which the Lorenz equation or function is one.
+So let's try generating it.

 First, we set up the scene, camera, lights, and the renderer to render them to the screen.
 ```